ibm-functions/composer/docs/COMPOSE.md

     ]
 }
 ```
-The evaluation context for the Javascript code includes the `composer` object implicitly defined as:
+The evaluation context includes the `composer` object implicitly defined as:
 ```javascript
 composer = require('@ibm-functions/composer')
 ```
+In other words, there is no need to require the `composer` module explicitly in the composition code.

 ## Deployment